 By becoming a trusted advisor who takes the time to get to know your clients and deliver an efficient and timely service, your reputation will precede you.
 By increasing clients’ confidence and trust in you, you’ll generate more referrals and better online reviews.
-This can ultimately lead to more clients and revenue for your law firm.
+This approach can ultimately lead to more clients and revenue for your law firm.

-Ethical considerations of lawyer AI
+Ethical considerations of AI in law firms

-Lawyer AI is part of a complex, rapidly-evolving technology industry, with new uses and learnings almost daily.
+Lawyer AI is part of a complex, rapidly-evolving technology industry, with new uses and discoveries almost daily.
 We don’t fully understand the full impact or potential use of such tools yet.
 And for a compliance-driven profession like law, that means a cautious approach is best.

 ABA Model Rules

 The American Bar Association’s first rule covers “Competence,” and an attorney’s obligation to provide “competent representation to a client.”
 A comment was added to the rule in 2012, noting that the ability to competently practice law includes understanding “the benefits and risks associated with relevant technology.”

 Are the benefits and risks of artificial intelligence—particularly machine learning— understood enough for lawyers to use AI in everyday law practice?
 For research and database queries, we have enough evidence to answer yes.
 But as lawyer AI and machine learning move into the realm of predictive analysis, we must find more answers.